federicomariamassari/udacity-rsend/projects/p4/p4-map-my-world.md

 ### Mapping

+RTAB-Map has hundreds of parameters that can be fine-tuned to improve the performance of the algorithm.
+Since there are so many, the official documentation advises to deviate from the default ones

+that can be fine-tuned to improve the performance of the algorithm.
+Since there are so many, it is advised to use the default ones, and only tweak selected few ones in case of issues.
 Only included in the tables below are the parameters I experimented with.
 Others are available in the official documentation [1].

 <table>